QGIS is free, open-source desktop GIS software. It runs on Windows, Mac, and Linux.

 For your own computer

 QGIS is free and open source software, which means you can download a copy for your own computer and be up and running within just a few minutes.
-Installers for Windows, Mac, Linux are available from the official QGIS website:
+Installers for Windows, Mac, and Linux are available from the official QGIS website:

 Tutorials